jmineroff/Domino-Launchpad-Quickstart/README.md

     sns.histplot(df[i], kde=True)
 ```

-Finally write your data to a Domino Dataset by running
+Finally write your data to a Domino Dataset by running.
+Domino Datasets are read-write folders that allow you to efficiently store large amounts of data and share it across projects.
+They support access controls and the ability to create read-only snapshots, but those features are outside the scope of this lab.

 ```python
 import os